typisttech/imposter-plugin/README.md

 5. prefixes all namespaces with the imposter-plugin namespace defined in your `composer.json`

 Learn more on [imposter's readme](https://github.com/TypistTech/imposter#usage).

+## Known Issues

+Help wanted.
+Pull requests are welcomed.

+1. Imposter run twice when `composer install` and `composer update`
+1. Traits are not transformed
+1. Virtual packages are not supported

 ## Frequently Asked Questions